danoscolaterais/HandySlides/README.md

    python hand_gesture_control.py
    ```

 2. The webcam feed will appear.
-Raise your right or left hand and clench your fist to move through your PowerPoint slides.
+Raise your right or left arm and clench your fist to move through your PowerPoint slides.

 3. To exit, press `q` on your keyboard.

 ## Notes:
 - The script assumes your webcam is connected and functional.
-- You might need to adjust the conditions for detecting clenched fists based on your hand positioning.
+- You might need to adjust the conditions for detecting clenched arms based on your fist positioning.

 ## Contributing:
 Feel free to open an issue or submit a pull request if you'd like to contribute or suggest improvements!